TiTidom-RC/SSH-Manager/README.md

 if you provide a string with a single command then the output will be a string as well.

 If your command produce several lines, you will receive line feed `\n` in the output, don't forget to take them into account in your code.

+If you prefer an array of strings instead of multilines from the output, you can use the command `$outputsArray = explode("\n", $outputs)` in your code.

 #### retrieve remote file